Linking engagement and performance: The social network analysis perspective: Methodology

-For each network survey collection, student interaction data were aggregated into an edge list.
-(Instructors were removed from the network to focus exclusively on students' peer interactions.)
-The igraph package \cite{igraph} was used to calculate centrality scores, which were then incorporated as node attributes.
-Students' academic performance data, both past and future, were also stored as node attributes.
-This ensured consistent one-to-one matching between centrality data and performance data.
+The computed centrality scores are incorporated as node attributes.
+Students' academic performance data (past: GPA; future: course grade) are also stored as node attributes (see the Supplemental Material~\cite{supp} for descriptive statistics of all data used in the analysis).
+This process ensures consistent one-to-one matching between centrality data and performance data.